Moriah-team/Elk_Security/README.md

 Specific commands the user will need to run to download the playbook

-nano ansible.cfg
+-ano ansible.cfg
-add the machine, its IP, and ansible_python_interpreter=/usr/bin/python3 to the hosts Ctrl + x to exit file in the folder that install-elk.yml is in, run: cp install-elk.yml /etc/ansible nano install-elk.yml /etc/ansible
+-add the machine, its IP, and ansible_python_interpreter=/usr/bin/python3 to the hosts -Ctrl + x to exit file
+-in the folder that install-elk.yml is in, run: cp install-elk.yml /etc/ansible -nano install-elk.yml /etc/ansible
-name: installing elk hosts: [your_machine]
+-name: installing elk hosts: [your_machine]
-Ctrl + x to exit file
+-Ctrl + x to exit file
-ansible-playbook install-elk.yml
+-ansible-playbook install-elk.yml